Rania345/alx-system_engineering-devops/0x00-shell_basics/README.md

 18-commas - lists all the files and directories of the current directory separated by commas with the specifications that:

-directory namaes should end with a slash files and directories starting with a dot should be listed the listings should be alpha ordered, except for the directories . and .. which should be listed at the very beginning, only digits and letters are used to sort; Digits should come first
+directory names should end with a slash files and directories starting with a dot should be listed the listings should be alpha ordered, except for the directories . and .. which should be listed at the very beginning, only digits and letters are used to sort; Digits should come first